 Many contemporary LED bulbs are dimmable, but because LEDs last so long, it's possible the ones in your fixture were manufactured before dimmable bulbs were common.
 If that's true, the repair strategy is easy: replace the bulbs with dimmable ones.

-The track fixture may already have dimmable bulbs, and if they flicker, it could be because the dimmer isn't designed to work with LED fixtures.
+The track fixture may already have dimmable bulbs, and if they flicker, it could be because the dimmer switch isn't designed to work with LED lights.
 The minimum load that older dimmers need to function is often too low to fully energize LED bulbs.
-Replace the dimmer with an appropriate one.
+Replace the old switch with a new dimmer switch designed for use with LED bulbs.

 Intermittently Flickering LED Lights